ballerina-attic/ballerina-demo/README.md

 The demo is using Twitter account to send tweets.

-If you know Dmitry and want to re-use his account [https://twitter.com/B7aDemo](https://twitter.com/B7aDemo) - get the corresponding twitter.toml config file from him.

 Before starting your demo, delete all the old tweets - manually or by using **twitter_cleanup.bal** script that ships with the demo: